djpilot802/INTL/INTL Meeting Script.md

 https://www.aa.org/pages/en_US/twelve-steps-and-twelve-traditions

 ```
 ## Script for Speaker Meeting:

 Here at the It’s Not Too Late meeting, on the first Saturday of the month - which is today - a speaker graciously comes and shares their story with us.

-Before I pass it to our speaker seeker, is anyone having a desire to drink today or have anything on their heart or mind that they would like to share about? (pause for people to speak and to look for raised hands)
+Before I pass it to our speaker seeker, is anyone having a desire to drink today or have anything on their heart or mind that they would like to share about?

+>Pause for people to speak and to look for raised hands.

 Okay, I will now turn the meeting over to our Speaker Seeker, Jackie.

 **Script at 11:20 - 11:25PM**

 >The secretary may use discretion when closing the meeting, and can begin closing out between 11:20 and 11:25pm

 ### Most Days